BorislavY/Traffic_Surveillance/README.md

 ---

-The script is currently configured to work on a video of an intersection, logging into a CSV file each vehicle's Id, type, name of the road that the vehicle approach the intersection from, and the name of the road that the vehicle exited the intersection from.
+The script is currently configured to work on a video of an intersection, logging into a CSV file each vehicle's Id, type, name of the road that the vehicle approached the intersection from, and the name of the road that the vehicle exited the intersection from.
 Pictures of each detected vehicle are also stored in the "counted_vehicles" folder in the format: type_Id.png